PART 2: Control

 Domain/IP/IP-Range Block Via the Rules Button

-You can block following targets by using the "Rules" button.
-You can find out more about its capabilities here.
+You can block targets by using the "Rules" button.
+You can find out more about blocking capabilities here.

 - Internet (all internet sites)